 How to Get to Lake Tahoe in the Winter

 The one downside of Lake Tahoe is there isn’t an airport directly in the area.
 However, there are many different transportation options for when you arrive in the winter in Lake Tahoe.
 While you can drive directly to the area if you’re driving from San Francisco, the roads won’t be as dry and clear as they are during summer in Tahoe.

 That said, you’ll likely fly into the Reno-Tahoe International Airport.
 Once you get there, several options are available to make the 1.5-hour journey to Tahoe.

 - Rent a car – I personally prefer to have a car when I travel so I can explore whenever I want to.
-You can reserve a vehicle in advance at the airport from companies like Alamo or Enterprise so you’re ready to go.
+You can reserve a vehicle in advance at the airport from companies like Alamo or Enterprise, so you’re ready to go.
 Getting an all-wheel-drive vehicle is essential, as the roads get icy during Lake Tahoe in the winter.

 - Book a shuttle – Many hotels offer free shuttles from Reno to Lake Tahoe, so check with yours to see if they do.
 If not, you can book a shuttle in advance for about $25 each way.

 - Hire a car service or limo – If you’re traveling with a large group, it can often be more cost-effective to order a larger car such as a limo.
 Just call them in advance to have them waiting for your party when you arrive.

 Once you get to Lake Tahoe, many places are accessible by walking if you stay in a populated area such as South Lake Tahoe.
 The restaurants and shops are bunched together on the same main street, making them easy to get to without a car.
 If you need to get somewhere you can’t walk to, here are a few options.

 - Take the bus – If you don’t mind your ride taking a bit longer, the bus is an inexpensive way to get around Lake Tahoe.